 There are four separate offences that involve refusal to undergo a breath or blood test.
 These are:

 1 refusal to undergo a preliminary breath test as required (s 49(1)(c) Road Safety Act);

 2 refusal or failure to stop a motor vehicle and remain stopped as required at a preliminary breath test station (s 48(1)(d));

 3 refusal to undergo an additional breathalyser test if the preliminary test was positive for alcohol or if the preliminary test was refused (s 49(1)(e));

 4 failure to undergo a blood sample upon request in hospital after a motor vehicle accident (s 56).

-If a person is convicted for any of the above four offences, they must have their licence disqualified for a minimum of two years.
-They may also have to pay fines and, in the case of a subsequent offence, be imprisoned.
+If a person is convicted of any of the above four offences, they must have their licence disqualified for a minimum period (see sch 1b Road Safety Act).
+They may also have to pay a fine and, in the case of a subsequent offence, be imprisoned (s 49(3)).

-Certain drivers must have zero BAC at all times while driving (s 52).
+Certain drivers must have zero BAC at all times while driving (s 52 Road Safety Act).
 These drivers are:

 • probationary licence holders;

 • unlicensed drivers;